wareya/autotyler/README.md

 ## Modes

-The five algorithms take these kinds of inputs, in terms of autotile bitmasks:
+The seven algorithms take these kinds of inputs, in terms of autotile bitmasks:

 ### basic